-Therese is a clinical psychologist based in Spring Hill, Brisbane and is also available via telehealth Australia wide.
+Therese Price is a clinical psychologist based in Spring Hill and Norman Park in Brisbane and is also available via telehealth Australia wide.
 She completed a Bachelor of Psychological Science (Honours) at the University of Queensland and a Master of Clinical Psychology at Griffith University.
 She is a board-approved psychology supervisor (STAP trained), a member of the Australian Psychological Society (APS), and an ANZAED Credentialed Eating Disorder Clinician.

 Therese has experience working with individuals across the lifespan and is deeply committed to supporting clients to make meaningful, lasting changes that enhance their long-term mental health and wellbeing.
 She values creating a supportive therapeutic space where people feel understood, empowered, and able to grow.